Skip to main content

 What is informed consent?

-Informed consent is when a person voluntarily agrees to a healthcare treatment, procedure or other intervention with:
+Informed consent is a person’s agreement, given voluntarily, to a healthcare treatment, procedure or other intervention.

 Why is informed consent important?